azuyalabs/yasumi/README.md

 ![Logo](https://www.yasumi.dev/assets/img/yasumi_logo.svg)

-## New Documentation Site 🎉

-Yasumi's [documentation site](https://www.yasumi.dev) just got a make-over!
-Please check out the [announcement](https://github.com/azuyalabs/yasumi/discussions/358) or head straight to it.

 ## Introduction

 Yasumi (Japanese for 'Holiday'「休み」) is the easy PHP library that helps you retrieve the dates and names of holidays and